PgBiel/elembic/docs/book/src/elements/scripting/README.md

 However, there are other useful functions, such as [`e.query`](./query.md) to query element instances.

+In addition, [`e.get`](./get.md) is the main way to introspect the style chain and read the latest values defined through set rules.

 ```admonish warning
 To compare element instances for equality, especially if you're a package author, use `e.eq`, as described in ["Fields and reflection"](./reflection.md).
 ```